 • Patience and strong decision-making skills

-• Instructional and Interpersonal skills
+• Instructional and interpersonal skills

 • Ability to follow and enforce safety policies